 We endeavour to keep Your Data accurate and up-to-date.
 As such, you must tell us about any changes to such information that you are aware of as soon as possible.
 You can change your stated interests in respect of whether or not you wish to receive direct marketing from us by clicking ‘unsubscribe’ on any direct marketing electronic communication which you receive from us.

 We collect information from you as necessary in the course of providing our Service, including responding to sales and contact enquiries and with respect to job applications.
 We may collect your personal information while monitoring our technology tools and services, including our website and email communications sent to and from us.
 We gather information about you when you provide it to us, or interact with us directly.
-We may collect or receive information about you from other sources, such as keeping the contact details we already hold for you accurate and up to date using publically available sources.
+We may collect or receive information about you from other sources, such as keeping the contact details we already hold for you accurate and up to date using publicly available sources.

 We use that information: (i) to provide and improve our website, including auditing and monitoring its use; (ii) to provide and improve our Service to you; (iii) to provide information requested by you and communicate with you about your requests for product information and any request to be contacted by an Adaptive employee; (iv) to send you updates, publications, details of events and relevant business and marketing news, including but not limited to, sharing threat intelligence reports, blog posts, press releases, job opportunities and newsletters; (v) to manage and administer our relationship with you; (vi) to fulfil our legal, regulatory and risk management obligations; or (vii) or the purposes of recruitment.